 Serum Creatinine Blood Test

 A serum creatinine blood test measures creatinine levels in your blood.
 Your kidneys remove creatinine from your body by sending creatinine to the bladder, where it is released with urine.
 If your kidneys are damaged, they cannot remove the creatinine properly from your blood.
 High creatinine levels in your blood may mean that your kidneys are not functioning correctly.

-If your doctor suspects that you have diabetic nephropathy, but is not sure, he may perform a kidney biopsy.
-A kidney biopsy is a surgical procedure where a small sample of one or both of your kidneys is removed, so it can be viewed under a microscope.
+If your doctor suspects that you have diabetic nephropathy but is not sure, he or she may perform a kidney biopsy.
+A kidney biopsy is a surgical procedure in which a small sample of one or both of your kidneys is removed, so it can be viewed under a microscope.

 There is no cure for diabetic nephropathy, but treatments can delay or stop the progression of the disease.
-Treatments consist of keeping blood sugar levels under control and blood pressure levels down through medications and lifestyle changes.
-Your doctor will also recommend a special diet for your kidneys.
+Treatments consist of keeping blood sugar levels under control and blood pressure levels down through medications (as needed) and lifestyle changes.
+Your doctor will also recommend a special diet.
 If your kidney disease progresses to ESRD, you will require more invasive treatments.

-Regularly monitoring your blood sugar levels and using the proper dosages of insulin, as directed by your doctor, can keep your blood sugar levels under control.
+Regularly monitoring your blood sugar levels, using proper dosages of insulin, and taking medications as directed by your doctor can keep your blood sugar levels under control.
 Your doctor may prescribe ACE inhibitors, angiotensin receptor blockers (ARBs), or other blood pressure medications to keep your blood pressure levels down.

 Your doctor or dietitian will help you plan a special diet that is easy on your kidneys.
 These diets are often low in fat, sodium, potassium, phosphorus, and fluids.
 Your doctor may also recommend an exercise plan for you to help keep your blood pressure low and your kidneys healthy.